 I get tons of emails every day from readers who want to make more vegan food, but find themselves spending hours in the kitchen.
 Either this is because they’ve gotten overly ambitious with cookbooks and five course dinners, or because they simply need to be shown that vegan dinners can be ready in a jiffy.
 Today, I’d like to share what I hope will be the first of a few “vegan in a hurry” dinner ideas: meals that are healthy enough to appear here on CR, but also budget conscious, family friendly, and, most of all, fast.
 I’ll start with a seasonal dish: pasta with white beans, eggplant, and summer vegetables.
 The recipe utilizes canned legumes and tomato sauce and readily available produce, which means it’s easy to prepare.
 Just see for yourself.

-1 small eggplant, cut into 1 inch cubes and lightly salted
+- 1 small eggplant, cut into 1 inch cubes

-5) While your sauce cooks, put a pot of salted water to boil.
-Add pasta when it hits a rolling boil, and cook pasta till tender but still a little al dente.
+- While the sauce cooks, put a pot of salted water to boil.
+Add pasta when it hits a rolling boil, and cook according to package instructions.
+When the pasta is done, drain it and add it to the pan of sauce, mixing everything together and allowing it to simmer for a few minutes.
+Serve.

 Delicious.
 Mine was served, not shockingly, with my miso sesame kale and tomato salad: